8 Unique Things to Do in Valparaíso, Chile — A Local's Guide

 Perro Tour travelers & colorful mosaics, during their Walking Tour of Valparaíso

-Sunset view from the Dimalow Alley in Valparaiso, Chile
+Sunset view from the Paseo Dimalow alley in Valparaiso, Chile

-Sunset view from the Dimalow Alley in Valparaíso, Chile
+Sunset view from the Paseo Dimalow alley in Valparaíso, Chile

 Valparaíso's maritime, hilly landscapes offer loads of great opportunities and places where to enjoy a blissful sunset.